Wkemery/COSC4785_Program4/program4_readme.txt

 # COSC4785_Program3
 Valid input:
-  Currently the only standalone input that my program will accept is an expression or a variable declaration.
-All other parts of the grammar must be a smaller part of one of those.

-  A note: I did implement arglist before instructed not to and i chose to take it out.
-However, since it can be empty, it should create no problems with your testing.
+  The Decaf grammar as it is described in the document

 Changes in the Grammar:
   The biggest change I made was in how a variable is declared.
-  First off, I made a production called multibracks. it is used in the var declaration rules.
-When we have the full grammar, I plan to change it to be more consistent with the actual grammar.
+  First off, I made a production called multibracks.
+I completely eliminated simpletype.

 How I print things out:
-  Everything should be printing as described in the instructions except for some expressions.
-For example given 2+2. my program will print out
+  Everything should be printing as described in the instructions except for the way I print expressions.
+For example given an expression of the form 2+2, my program will print out:
   <Expression> --> <Expression> <SumOp> <Expression>
-  <Expression> --> 2
+  <Expression> --> NUM
   <SumOp> --> +
-  <Expression> --> 2
+  <Expression> --> NUM

+I did talk to you about this, but it is just a reminder.

   I did this because sum op could be a number of things and so I made it a node in my tree.
 Mine does not print:
   <Expression> --> <Expression> + <Expression>
-  <Expression> --> 2
+  <Expression> --> NUM
-  <Expression> --> 2
+  <Expression> --> NUM

+Errors sometimes change the printing slightly.
+By this, I mean on some nodes for some productions, you may get something like:
+  <ClassDec> --> class ID <ClassBody>
+  <ClassBody> --> {<ErrNode>}

+This allows me to keep the class declaration as a valid node in the tree, for type checking later.
+Obviously the ErrNode has no legitimate values and is therefore never printed out.
+But, it will appear like that in the printing sometimes and depending on the error.

+When I create nodes, I give almost all of them a _kind.
+It is an integer value with macros defined in the Node.h file.
+I don't necessarily need all of them.
+However, I am using them because I have a feeling they may be helpful in the future.
+If not, I will probably remove what I can then.
+Overall though, it has made my printing much nicer and easier to follow, with case statements.

+One final note: I do allow an empty input because it makes sense to me.